maailma/kansa/README-Linux.md

 unset DOCKER_MACHINE_NAME \
 unset DOCKER_TLS_VERIFY
 ```
-In case the Docker Machine has been shut down incorrectly, or the dev containers have gotten somehow into the haywired state, just remove the folder "~/.docker/machine/", and run the `setup-linux.sh` script again. **Be careful with removing the "machine" folder, in case you have other Docker MAchines set up**.
+In case the Docker Machine has been shut down incorrectly, or the dev containers have gotten somehow into the haywired state, just remove the folder "~/.docker/machine/", and run the `setup-linux.sh` script again. **Be careful with removing the "machine" folder, in case you have other Docker Machines set up**.
 In which case you may or may need to try to recreate the SSL certificates for the Docker VM again.

 #### Snippets
 Find the IP address of your local Docker VM by running `docker-machine ip worldcon-api`.<br>